mpiercy827/CodeBytes/README.md

 - [ ] Experiment with a language by using a sandbox terminal
 - [ ] Multiple sessions/session management
 - [ ] Password reset with email confirmation
-- [ ] Allow users to create courses

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md